‘Magical and exquisitely crafted, Davy and Kristin McGuire’s universe is full of visual wonders’ The Guardian

 Studio McGuire deliver astonishing worlds sculpted out of anything from paper and wood to glass and fabric enhanced by miniature projections.
 They have delivered work worldwide in 60 countries including collaborations with Royal Shakespeare Company, Hull 2017, Barney’s of Madison Avenue and Swedish Museum of Performing Arts.

 Ulster University believes that creativity is a cornerstone of society.
 It has a very important part to play in our quality of life, wealth and civilisation.
-Arts & Culture produces a year-round programme of creative activity for the public, its staff and students.
-This arts activity is part of the University’s civic role that helps to strengthen our communities and generate a prosperity that we can all enjoy.

 View full programme